 Welcome to our Live Bird Cam Streaming page.
-This is a brand new addition to the Hummingbird Guide site.
-We started the season off last year with a live stream from a bird box I built over the winter and placed in our yard this Spring.
+This is the 3rd year for this addition to the Hummingbird Guide site.
+We started the 1st season off with a live stream from a bird box I built over the winter and placed in our yard in the Spring of 2015.

 We successfully attracted a pair of Black-capped Chickadees in our first year, as our guests, who built a nest and raised 6 chicks.
 We had the stream live during the day for you all to enjoy and witness the stages of nest building, egg laying, hatching, feeding and fledglings leaving the nest.